 Develop an understanding of methods and tools used to conceptualize, scope, pilot, evaluate, iterate and launch cultural entrepreneurship projects;

-Align creative practice and arts enterprise strategies with opportunities, challenges and resources to achieve varied forms of impact;
+Align creative practice and arts enterprise strategies with opportunities, challenges and resources to achieve desired impact;

-Apply communication, engagement and evaluation techniques to develop and sustain diverse audiences and stake holders;
+Apply communication, engagement and evaluation techniques to develop and sustain diverse audiences and stakeholder relationships;

 Engage in critical analysis of the work of peers and industry leaders by analyzing and contextualizing the quality, viability and sustainability of culturally-driven entrepreneurship.

 The required curriculum includes three core courses and one directed elective for a total of 12 credit hours.
-All core and in-program elective courses are available online.
+All courses can be completed online.

 Complete all courses and requirements listed below unless otherwise indicated.